aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 A> ### How does `setup.dyalog` work?
 A>
 A> Whenever an instance of Dyalog is fired up, it checks whether such a script exists.
-If that is the case it checks whether there is a function `Setup`.
+If that is the case it checks whether there is a function `Setup` in the script.
 A>
 A> If there is such a function then it is expected to be monadic; it will be executed automatically as part of the instantiating process of Dyalog APL.
 A>